 The Sunscreen SPF Test

-There are so many different sunscreens available with different SPF's (Sun Protection Factor).
-What SPF lotion really works to keep out the sun's harmful UV rays?
+There are so many different sunscreens available with different Sun Protection Factors (SPF).
+What SPF lotion really works to keep out the sun’s harmful UV rays?
 To find out, all you need is a pack of Sun Sensitive Paper, sunscreen, and sunlight.

 - Sun Sensitive Paper or UV Beads

 - Zipper-lock bags

 - Tub with a little water in the bottom